carter-yagemann/barnum-learner/README.md

     pip install -r requirements.txt

+Note that while the core code is compatible with Python 2 and 3, the tool `bloom.py` relies on `pybloom`, which is only available in Python 2.
+Similarly, newer versions of `matplotlib` only support the latest Python 3 version.
+In short, you may have to tweak `requirements.txt` to get everything to install correctly.

 This code also requires a modified version of the program `ptxed`, which can be found in the `ptxed` directory of this repo.
 First, you'll need `libxed-dev`.
 You can download it from your package manager or compile it from